actions/cache/restore/README.md

 # Restore action

-The restore action restores cache just like the main `cache` action, except it doesn't save the cache.
-So for cases where users only want to restore cache and not save anything in return, this action is pretty helpful.
-Moreover, this action accepts the same set of inputs as the `cache` action.
+The restore action, as the name suggest, restores a cache.
+It acts similar to the`cache` action except that it doesn't have a post step to save the cache.
+This action can provide you a granular control to only restore a cache without having to necessarily save it.
+It accepts the same set of inputs as the `cache` action.

 ## Inputs